 MAYBE: Plexiglas and acrylic can be cut, but can smell bad.
 If you are going to cut them, notify others in room before starting.
-Place acrylic waste in containers outside of the laser lab to control fumes.
+Place acrylic waste in containers outside of the Model lab to control fumes.

 NO: Foam-core, Lexan, PVC, treated plywood, MDF or anything that can produce toxic fumes when burned.
 NO glass, mirrors, metal, coins, foil, metallic paints, or anything that can reflect the laser.
 NO glues, sprays, or toxic materials.

 6. PREPARATION: Prepare your files first.
 Your laser reservation will be forfeited if you are not cutting within 10 min. of your start time.